Work & Career

 Try some beverage leverage

-Increase your productivity and decrease your stress by keeping an invigorating beverage handy at your workstation: hot tea or coffee in cold weather; iced tea, iced coffee, or perhaps just fruit-flavored mineral water in the heat.
+Increase your productivity and decrease your stress at work by keeping an invigorating beverage handy at your workstation: hot tea or coffee in cold weather; iced tea, iced coffee, or perhaps just fruit-flavored mineral water in the heat.
 Choose something that feels just a bit indulgent, but doesn’t contain a lot of unwanted sugar or calories.
 Sip frequently.
 Next, check out the life secrets of people who never seem frazzled.